 - Encouraging research into Japanese language teaching and learning in New Zealand.

-- Maintaining a home page.
+- Maintaining a home page for the association.

 - Promoting greater interaction in the teaching of Japanese between primary, secondary and tertiary levels of education.